C2SM/pyvis/README.md

 jupyter notebook
 ~~~~

-See also the [IAC wiki on conda](https://wiki.iac.ethz.ch/bin/viewauth/IT/CondaPython) (restricted access).
+See also the [Python FAQ on the IAC wiki](https://wiki.iac.ethz.ch/IT/PythonFAQ) (restricted access).

 #### On your personal computer